 Why is a preamp necessary?

-This is why a preamp is necessary to have fuller, natural, and immersive sound with realism and healthier speakers that will last for longer.
+This is why a preamp is necessary to have fuller, more natural, and more immersive sound with realism and healthier speakers that will last for longer.

-This is was my opinion, read more about it from Marantz Blog.
+- This is was my opinion, read more about it from Marantz Blog.
 (Resource for the third answer)